Deco71/WatchOTP/README.md

 - Android **API 30+**, Target SDK 36
 - Wear OS **API 30+**, Target SDK 36
 - `CAMERA` permission for QR scanning

+## Work in Progress

+- 🔄 **Background sync** — automatic synchronization of OTP tokens in the background is not yet implemented
+- 🔒 **Secure sync** — the data sent from the phone to the watch is not yet end-to-end encrypted during transit

+(Yes, this readme is AI generated 😉)